 As such, the supply chain is in the midst of its own sub-revolution of sorts.
 Procurement is eliminating redundant processes and becoming a strategic force to be reckoned with.

-Which brings us to the subject of purchase order controls.
+This brings us to the subject of purchase order controls.

-Submitting POs the old-fashioned way isn’t just a time waster, it can wreak havoc on your budget, leaving procurement managers feeling out of control.
+Submitting POs the old-fashioned way isn’t just a time-waster, it can wreak havoc on your budget, leaving procurement managers feeling out of control.

 Perhaps the most significant benefit of purchase order management is the fact that it eliminates a lot of the tedious busywork associated with manual order creation.

 Basically, approval controls allow you to manage your budget and prevent fraud.
 Costs can balloon seemingly out of nowhere.
 Paperwork piles up along with mounting stress.
-Add in multi-location teams and inept suppliers, and it’s any wonder you can keep the train running on time without the right controls in place.
+Add in multi-location teams and inept suppliers, and it’s no wonder you can keep the train running on time without the right controls in place.